ornl-training/julia-intro/episodes/01_03_Julia_type_system.md

 Trebuchet(500.0, 0.7853981633974483)
 ```

-Note, how the values will get converted to the specified field type.
+Note how the values will get converted to the specified field type.

 ```julia
 environment = Environment(5, 100)